Charles Melton

-Charles Michael Melton (born January 4, 1991) is an American actor and model.
-He is known for his roles as Reggie Mantle on The CW television series Riverdale and Daniel Bae in the film The Sun Is Also a Star (2019).
+Charles Michael Melton (born January 4, 1991) is an American actor.
+After working as a fashion model, Melton ventured to acting with guest roles on the television series Glee (2014) and American Horror Story: Hotel (2015–2016).
+His breakthrough came with his portrayal of Reggie Mantle in the CW series Riverdale (2017–2023).

+Melton gained recognition for his leading role in the romance film The Sun Is Also a Star (2019).
+For his acclaimed portrayal in the drama film May December (2023), Melton earned nominations for a Critics' Choice Movie Award and a Golden Globe Award.

 Early life

-Melton was born on January 4, 1991, in Juneau, Alaska, United States, to Sukyong and Phil Melton.
-His father is an American with English ancestry, his mother is a Korean emigrant who moved to the U.S. with his father in 1990.
-Melton is their eldest child.
+Charles Michael Melton was born on January 4, 1991, in Juneau, Alaska, to Sukyong and Phil Melton.
+His father is an American with English ancestry; his mother is a Korean immigrant who moved to the United States with Charles's father in 1990.
+Melton is the eldest child, having two younger sisters.
 His family moved frequently because his father worked for the military.
-At one time, he and his family lived in Pyeongtaek, Gyeonggi, South Korea, for about five years.
+At one point, the family lived in Pyeongtaek, Gyeonggi, South Korea, for about five years.
 They eventually settled down in Manhattan, Kansas where Melton graduated from Manhattan High School in 2009.
 Melton studied at nearby Kansas State University, where he played as a defensive back on the football team under coach Bill Snyder.
-He left school at 20 to pursue acting and moved to Los Angeles, California, in 2012.
+He dropped out of college at age 20 to pursue acting and moved to Los Angeles, California, in 2012.

 He also previously worked as a dog walker on the app Wag.